 The Operating Company is subject to certain financial market risks, such as interest rate fluctuations.
-During the three months ended March 31 2013, certain of the loans held in the Operating Company's portfolio had floating interest rates.
-Interest rates on the loans held within the Operating Company's portfolio of investments are typically based on floating LIBOR, with many of these assets also having a LIBOR floor.
+During the nine months ended September 30, 2013, certain of the loans held in the Operating Company's portfolio had floating interest rates.
+As of September 30, 2013, approximately 88% of investments (excluding investments on non-accrual, revolvers, and non-interest bearing equity investments) represent floating-rate investments with a LIBOR floor (includes investments bearing prime interest rate contracts) and approximately 12% of investments represent fixed-rate investments.
 Additionally, the Operating Company's senior secured revolving credit facilities are also subject to floating interest rates and are currently paid based on one-month floating LIBOR rates.

 The following table estimates the potential changes in net cash flow generated from interest income and expenses, should interest rates increase by 100, 200 or 300 basis points, or decrease by 25 basis points.
-Interest income is calculated as revenue from interest generated from the Operating Company's portfolio of investments held on March 31, 2013.
+Interest income is calculated as revenue from interest generated from the Operating Company's portfolio of investments held on September 30, 2013.
 Interest expense is calculated based on the terms of the Operating Company's two outstanding revolving credit facilities.
-For the Operating Company's floating rate credit facilities, the Operating Company uses the outstanding balance as of March 31, 2013.
-Interest expense on the Operating Company's floating rate credit facilities are calculated using the interest rate as of March 31, 2013, adjusted for the hypothetical changes in rates, as shown below.
-The base interest rate case assumes the rates on the Operating Company's portfolio investments remain unchanged from the actual effective interest rates as of March 31, 2013.
-These hypothetical calculations are based on a model of the investments in our portfolio, held as of March 31, 2013, and are only adjusted for assumed changes in the underlying base interest rates.
+For the Operating Company's floating rate credit facilities, the Operating Company uses the outstanding balance as of September 30, 2013.
+Interest expense on the Operating Company's floating rate credit facilities are calculated using the interest rate as of September 30, 2013, adjusted for the hypothetical changes in rates, as shown below.
+The base interest rate case assumes the rates on the Operating Company's portfolio investments remain unchanged from the actual effective interest rates as of September 30, 2013.
+These hypothetical calculations are based on a model of the investments in our portfolio, held as of September 30, and are only adjusted for assumed changes in the underlying base interest rates.